Operator

 | Web UI | Yes — SGWeb for cluster management | Yes — built-in management interface |

-| High availability | Patroni-based HA with automatic failover | Built-in HA with live migration support |
+| High availability | Patroni-based HA with automatic failover | HA-oriented platform workflow |

 | Connection pooling | PgBouncer + Envoy sidecar (built in) | Built-in connection management |